 - Do choose styling products that condition as well as style.
 There was a time when the only styling products available contained harsh ingredients such as alcohol denat.
-They dried the hair leaving it looking dull.
+They dried the hair leaving it dull.
 Not anymore.
 There are plenty of innovative styling products on the market.
 Choose a styling product that conditions as you style.
-This will help to maintain moisture and shine.
+That will help to maintain moisture and shine.

 - Don’t use heavy oils on your hair.
 Oils sit on the hair, attracting dirt from the atmosphere and making hair look dull.

 Add Moisture and Shine as you Style with Styling Mist for Glossy Finish

 Really pleased with this product, especially during lockdown when I’m swimming in the sea and therefore washing my hair every day.
 Our tap water is very soft so I don’t use conditioner as it makes my hair too soft.
 Spraying this product on damp hair makes it easier to comb.